tsdat/pipeline-template/README.md

 Developers should follow the following five-step process to create a new ingest pipeline.

-1. Fork this repository
+1. Clone or fork this repository to your development area
-2. Set up your development environment
+2. Set up your development environment according to the instructions below.
+3. Run `> pytest` to ensure that tests pass (validate your setup)
-3. Run `> cookiecutter templates/ingest -o ingest/`
+4. Run `> cookiecutter templates/ingest -o ingest/` to generate your own ingest.
-4. Modify the generated boilerplate pipeline code.
-5. Submit a pull request.

-Repository maintainers will then review the pull request and work with you to make any additional changes, if needed, before accepting the pull request and deploying the ingest to our production environment.
+5. Follow the steps outlined in the generated ingest README to modify the generated ingest code.
+6. Test your changes, then push back up to your remote repository.

+This repository supports adding as many ingests as you want.
+Just follow steps 3-6 for each new ingest you want to add.

 ## Development Environment Setup

 This section outlines how to set up the recommended development environment for this project.
-Of course, developers are free to use their own development environment, but they risk experiencing delays in their pull request being accepted due to code that does not pass tests, meet code style, or has other errors.
-Unifying the development environments used by developers on this project also allows us to provide better support to developers if they run into other problems.

-The steps to set up the recommended development environment are listed below:

 1. Download and install [VS Code](https://code.visualstudio.com).
 Make sure to add `code` to your path if prompted.